flyingmachine/nanoc-blog/content/programming/brave-clojure.md

 Like many other Clojurists, I fell in love with the language because learning it made me a better programmer.
 I started learning it because I was a bit bored and burnt out on the languages and tools I had been using.
-Ruby, Javascript, Objective-C (the trendy triad circa 2012?) weren't radically different from each other, and after using them for many years I felt like I was stagnating.
+Ruby, Javascript, Objective-C weren't radically different from each other, and after using them for many years I felt like I was stagnating.

 But Clojure, with its radically different approach to computation (and those exotic parentheses) drew me out of my programming funk and made